The Ring Road - Minibus package tour - EI120

 Read more ...

+What's better than rising early and heading straight to the sea?
+We will go whale watching in the beautiful Eyjafjordur which hosts rich marine life, including plenty of humpbacks.
 We leave Akureyri and drive through the countryside.
 We have some alternative routes to take today depending on the weather.
 Hofsos Swimming Pool, situated on the shoreline, and Glaumbaer Folk Museum could be on the itinerary.
 We stop at the small town Saudarkrokur, where we take in the atmosphere over a cup of coffee.
 Every place we visit has a story, and here it is the fate of Grettir the Strong, who was an outlaw in the tenth century.

 We drive through farmland and small villages, where we will grab any opportunity to take in the peculiar charm and learn about the history of the area.
 We stop at the desolate place Thristapar, where the last public execution in Iceland took place in 1830.
 A dramatic story of passion, deceit, and murder is hidden beneath the turf.